About the part that art plays in a globalising society

 Photo: Ruben Hamelink

 The title for this entry is a quote from Professor Angelica de Freitas e Silva, who joined the CICC as jury member during the hearing against ING and presented a moving statement on climate injustice in her native Brazil.
-The four CICC hearings are now available online; they can be watched in full on Framer Framed’s Youtube channel or in parts on Vimeo.
+The four CICC hearings are now available online; they can be watched in full on Framer Framed’s Youtube channel.

 Mandala / Harmony